elkowar/eww/docs/src/configuration.md

 Now that you feel sufficiently greeted by your bar, you may realize that showing data like the time and date might be even more useful than having a button that greets you.

-To implement dynamic content in your widgets you make use of _variables_.
+To implement dynamic content in your widgets, you make use of _variables_.

 These user-defined variables are globally available from all of your widgets.
 Whenever the variable changes, the value in the widget will update!